ibm-cloud-docs/vmware-service/vmaas/vcda-creating-deleting-vmaas-pairing.md

 {: #vcda-creating-deleting-vmaas-pairing}

 When VMware Cloud Director Availability (VCDA) is enabled, you can create cloud-to-cloud connections between your instance and other single-tenant and multitenant {{site.data.keyword.vmware-service_full}} instances.
 You must create a pairing from both Cloud Director sites to connect.

-VMware Shared pairings are automatically created when you install VCDA on a {{site.data.keyword.vcf-aas-full}} instance.
-For more information, see [Migrating VMware Shared workloads to {{site.data.keyword.vcf-aas}} with cloud-to-cloud connections](/docs/vmware-service?topic=vmware-service-vcda-migrating-cloudtocloud-shared).
-{: note}

 ## Procedure to create a {{site.data.keyword.vcf-aas}} pairing
 {: #vcda-creating-deleting-vmaas-pairing-proc-add}